 Blake may be best understood as an expander of the Bible.
 He made very good use of the two symbols mentioned above, and amplified the meanings used by Ezekiel:

 Stones of Fire appears in the Prologue of The Gates of Paradise:

 Such are the Gates of Paradise

 Who walkd among the Stones of Fire" (E 258)

 "Then the fire of the LORD fell, and consumed the burnt sacrifice, and the wood, and the stones, and the dust, and licked up the water that was in the trench."

 This is from the account of Elijah's contest with the prophets of Baal.

 "So he drove out the man; and he placed at the east of the garden of Eden Cherubims, and a flaming sword which turned every way, to keep the way of the tree of life."

 In The Marriage of Heaven and Hell Blake had this to say about the Covering Cherub:

+This shows what Blake thought of the biblical story of the Fall.
+In his myth the Fall occurs when man is kicked out of Eden (or just falls asleep), but the Return is set in motion also.
 In all versions of Blake's myth the end of the story is a happy event; the literary heads might call it a Romance rather than a Tragedy.